react-native-community/rn-diff-purge/README.md

 ### Why starting from 0.23.0 ?

 The starting point is the generation of an app with the CLI tool.
-I've started from the first version of `react-native` since the release 0.2.0 the `react-native-cli` (March 2016) which is the first to seem mature and stable (3 months after the previous release).
+I've started from the first version of `react-native` since the release 0.2.0 the `react-native-cli` (March 2016), the first to seem mature and stable (3 months after the previous release).

 ### How did you do this ?